Tools & libraries #

 Introduction #

-If want your device applications not to change, which as you know also means changing that application’s CDI as explained in the introduction, it might be better to use the OCI images.
-At the very least you want to be sure that the versions of the compiler and other tools you use stays the same.
+If you want your device applications not to change, which as you know also means changing the application’s CDI as explained in the introduction, it might be better to use the OCI images.
+At the very least you want to be sure that the versions of the compiler and other tools you use stay the same.
 Perhaps pin those packages if you don’t want to use containers?

 Host toolchain #